vapniks/statistics_projects/README.md

 	Several different structure matrices are tried for the IRFs (Impulse Response Functions), based on different criteria.
   * **student_survey** : factor analysis of university student survey data.
 Extracted factors are then used in a Gompit binary response model (Gompit is used since the two classes are very unbalanced).
 Eviews was used for this project.
+  * **electrocardiography** : simple analysis of signal timings for electrocardiography data.
+The aim of the study was to identify which configurations of ventricular delays and pacing intervals lead to the shortest left ventricle activation times.